Pranab1991/Tree-Based-DataStrutures/README.md

 			3. The left and right subtree each must also be a binary search tree.</pre>

-<pre> - <b>Undirected Graph</b>  :  A red-black tree is a kind of self-balancing binary search tree where each node has an extra bit, and that bit is often interpreted as the color
+<pre> - <b>Read Black Tree</b>  :  A red-black tree is a kind of self-balancing binary search tree where each node has an extra bit, and that bit is often interpreted as the color

 			Rules That Every Red-Black Tree Follows: